ntbrito/patchwork-task/README.md

 As it is described below.

 ### How to deploy the infrastructure
-* Change to the folder 'terraform'
+* Change directory to the folder 'terraform'
+  * cd terraform
 * Run the commands
   * terraform init
   * terraform plan